 To apply to this position, please submit a cover letter and resume by Friday, July 17, 2020 at 5pm to:

 Human Resources Coordinator

-We thank all applicants, only those selected for an interview will be contacted.
+We sincerely thank applicants for their interest; however, only those selected for an interview will be contacted.

 St. Joseph’s Hospice is an equal opportunity employer and we will accommodate your needs under the Ontario Human Rights Code.
 Upon individual request, hiring processes will be modified to remove barriers to accommodate those with disabilities.
 If you require any accommodations to fully and fairly participate in the application, interview or selection process, please contact Human Resources at (519) 931-3476 and we will endeavor to provide a suitable accommodation in a manner that takes into account your accessibility needs.